civilKaos82/environment-variables-drill-challenge/README.md

 $ export GITHUB_ACCESS_TOKEN
 ```

-This can also be done in one line:
+These two steps can also be done in one line:

 ```
 $ export GITHUB_ACCESS_TOKEN=cb229ca4df47129a8be1cb149f5d08e64d1a4eb1
 ```

 Now our token is assigned to an environment variable—check with `env`.
-As such, it is available in `ENV` when we run our script.
+As such, it is available in the ruby `ENV` object when we run our script.
 Run it:

 ```
 $ bundle exec ruby runner.rb